-/ STUDIO FLORIÁN / FLO(W) / CZECH TECHNICAL UNIVERSITY PRAGUE
+/ STUDIO FLORIÁN / FLO(W) /

 FACULTY OF ARCHITECTURE AND URBANISM 2012 - 2014

-Familly house FRACT project aims to respond to the monotony of geometric objects.
-It tryes to come up with a new form.
-In the era of digital technologies the project finds inspiration in the virtual nature.
-The shape is inspired by generating a fractal functions of hypercoplex numbers.
+Family house FRACT project aims to respond to the monotony of geometric objects.
+It tries to come up with a new form.
+In the era of digital technologies, the project finds inspiration in the virtual nature.
+The shape is inspired by generating fractal functions of hypercomplex numbers.
 The family house with the office is the subject of this thesis.
-As a construction material the composite sandwich was designed.
-Composite material allows us to construct a shape of the walls freely and maintain the generated shape and uniformity of the material.
+As a construction material, the composite sandwich was designed.
+The composite material allows us to construct a shape of the walls freely and maintain the generated shape and uniformity of the material.
 The house is located on a sloping estate above Karlovy Vary.

 Our perception is caught in a three-dimensional Euclidean space.
 This space is for us the “reality.”
 We are in it.
-We orient in it by using our senses and distinguish different stimuli.
+We orient inside it by using our senses and distinguish different stimuli.
 Everyone lives in his own reality, differ from any other’s.
-The digital world could be considered as one of realities as well.
-World formed with numbers 0 and 1, the world that surrounds us more and more and together – shapes our being.
+The digital world could be considered as one of the realities as well.
+A world formed with numbers 0 and 1, the world that surrounds us more and more and together – shapes our being.
 Today we manage our lives through information technology.
 We use the Internet.
 We have profiles on social networking sites, communicate via email and also earn money virtually.
 A man could live his life through the virtual world.
 Only a computer would be enough to do that.
-Digital world is able to perfectly imitate our “reality.”
+The digital world is able to perfectly imitate our “reality.”
 This is well captured in the Matrix movie.
 The digital space has unlimited potential.
 It is subjected only to the rules which we define ourselves.
-We are able to take advantage of its benefits and the result then transform and use in our three-dimensional world.
+We are able to take advantage of its benefits and the result then transforms and use in our three-dimensional world.
 We have incredible power.
 How to create a digital model of complex shapes such as a structure of tree bark or smoke?
-Virtual Nature is not created by classical 3D modelling, where all shapes are modelled by hand, one by one, without the possibility of later changes of their properties.
+Virtual Nature is not created by classical 3D modeling, where all shapes are modeled by hand, one by one, without the possibility of later changes of their properties.
 Formation of large complex structures is thus practically impossible or inefficient.
-To model in this way the tree bark would be demanding.
+To model in this way, the tree bark would be demanding.
 Fractal functions are used to mimic natural shapes.
 Prescription of these functions is simple, yet it is able to generate an unlimited amount of data of different values.
-The principle consists in iterations (repetitions) and recursion (defining an object using itself).
+The principle consists of iterations (repetitions) and recursion (defining an object using itself).
 Initial input data are inserted into a prepared function that generates a result.
 This result is then placed at the beginning of the string and the function calculates again.
 The process is repeated several times until we receive the required amount of similar data, which together constitute the result – a fractal.
-From a simple shape we can easily obtain an intricate shape by modifying and propagating only one function.
+From a simple shape, we can easily obtain an intricate shape by modifying and propagating only one function.

 The effectiveness of using fractals is best shows on geometrical fractals.
 Geometric objects – as a line – are directly used as the input data.
 One of the most famous geometric fractals is Koch Curve – Snowflake.
 Fractal properties can be subsequently modified.
 If the conditions are added the function will generate a modified data.
 We can also experiment with solids.
 Platonic solids are suitable because of their regularity.
-Surfaces of regular icosahedron can be variously rotated, duplicated, moved or expanded.
+Surfaces of the regular icosahedron can be variously rotated, duplicated, moved or expanded.
 With IT technology we are able to do several variations in a few moments.
 The digital world enables us to create without boundaries.
-We are not limited by the physical body mass, which complicate intersections of various surfaces.
+We are not limited by the physical body mass, which complicates intersections of various surfaces.

 We can insert anything as input data – everything that we are able to enroll using a numeric code.
-In the seventies, Benoît Mandelbrot studied the properties of fractals consisting of complex numbers and its graphical display in the Gauss plane.
+In the seventies, Benoît Mandelbrot studied the properties of fractals consisting of complex numbers and its graphical display in the Gauss-plane.
 His research would be without the use of computers impossible.
 Generated series of binary numbers can be easily displayed in a plane.
 One of the most famous fractals is the Julia set.
-It is entered with the sequence zn + 1=zn2 + c.
-Domain of definition are all the z numbers from complex plane.
+It is entered with the sequence in + 1=zn2 + c.
+The domain of definition is all the z numbers from the complex plane.
 We choose an arbitrary complex number c, which will characterize the set.
 Now, we find out each point divergence by continual raise and adding a constant c.
 If the number doesn’t diverge the point belongs to the set.
-Based on the number of iterations until the absolute value exceeds the defined value it is possible to assign a colour to the point.
+Based on the number of iterations until the absolute value exceeds the defined value it is possible to assign a color to the point.
 The set is made up of an infinite number of points.
 It allows us to zoom in and thus fly through shapes “interminably.”
 All points are generated by the same functions and the results are recalculated by it again, the default patterns are similar to each.
-In the real world there would be theoretically equivalent infinite zoom, if we had unlimited observational technique.
+In the real world, there would be theoretically equivalent infinite zoom if we had unlimited observational technique.
 We can fly through space and zoom closer to the galaxies, systems, planets, surfaces and zoom more to the very atoms and on and on.